HavenFeng/photometric_optimization/README.md

 After completing these 1500 texture maps, we use principal component analysis (PCA) to compute a texture space.

 ## Demos
-The single image photometric fitting demo is implemented and tested with PyTorch 1.5 and PyTorch3D 0.2 in Python 3.8.3 with conda environment.
-We recommand you to install PyTorch3D 0.2 via conda,
+The single image photometric fitting demo is implemented and tested in a conda environment with PyTorch 1.5 and PyTorch3D 0.2 in Python 3.8.3.
+For better CUDA supports, We recommand you to install PyTorch3D 0.2 via conda,

 ```
 conda create -n pytorch3d python=3.8